Integration¶

 of file correlation IDs.
 So, you should add something like attachmentIds: string[]

 to your entity in order to call mutations.
-You can check SpareEntity
+You can check SpareEntity for an example.

 Template import¶